niloysh/open5gs-k8s/README.md

 ## Deployment

+**Note**: The deployment instructions assume a working kubernetes cluster with OVS CNI installed.

 To deploy Open5GS and its components, follow the deployment steps below:

-0. Set up OVS bridges.
+1. Set up OVS bridges.
 On each K8s cluster node, add the OVS bridges: n2br, n3br, and n4br.
 Connect nodes using these bridges and OVS-based VXLAN tunnels.
-1. Deploy the MongoDB database using the Kubernetes manifest files provided in the `mongodb/` directory.
+2. Deploy the MongoDB database using the Kubernetes manifest files provided in the `mongodb/` directory.
-2. Deploy the network attachment definitions using the appropriate variant from the `networks5g/` directory (either Macvlan or OVS).
+3. Deploy the network attachment definitions using the appropriate variant from the `networks5g/` directory (either Macvlan or OVS).
-3. Choose one of the following deployment options:
+4. Choose one of the following deployment options:
    - For a microservices-based deployment, use the Kubernetes manifest files in the `open5gs/` directory.
+   - For a microservices-based multi-slice deployment, use the Kubernetes manifest files in the `open5gs-msd/` directory.
    - For an all-in-one deployment variant, use the Kubernetes manifest files in the `open5gs-aio/` directory.
    - To deploy the Open5GS WebUI, use the Kubernetes manifest files in the `open5gs-webui/` directory.

+5. The `ueransim` directory contains Kubernetes manifest files for both gNB and UEs.
+First, deploy UERANSIM gNB and wait for NGAP connection to succeed.
+If you are using `open5gs-msd`, use `ueransim-msd`.
+6. Ensure correct UE subscriber information is inserted.
+You can enter subscription information either using the CLI (`modify-subscribers.py` script in `mongo-tools`) or the web UI (running on port 30300).
+Subscriber details can be found in `data/subscribers.json`.
+7. Deploy UERANSIM UEs.

 ### Using python scripts
 This project uses python scripts for managing subscription data and automating generation of manifests for multi-slice deployments.
 Use the following steps to setup a virtual environment.